ctrlplusb/react-universally/README.md

 ## Overview

 Redux/MobX, data persistence, test frameworks, and all the other bells and whistles have been explicitly excluded from this boilerplate.
 It's up to you to decide what technologies you would like to add to your own implementation based upon your own needs, this boilerplate simply serves as a clean base upon which to do so.

+> __NEW!__ If you really want an example of a data library integration along with an example of how to go about solving data prefetching for the server then feel free to take a look at the [`redux`](https://github.com/ctrlplusb/react-universally/tree/redux) branch which provides exactly this.

 This boilerplate uses Webpack 2 to produce bundles for both the client, the server, and the middleware that the server will use to support SSR rendering of the React application.
 You will notice the following Webpack configuration files: